Rinvoq Was Right for Me

 These biologic medications all come with the possibility of some pretty significant side effects and increased risks for blood clots in the legs and lungs, increased cholesterol, and potential lymphoma and cancers.
 Switching RA biologic medicines is never easy.

-I was skeptical about Rinvoq
+I was skeptical

 In May 2020, my amazing rheumatologist mentioned about a new drug named Rinvoq.
 I researched it and got back to her.
 I said “No thank you” to her.
 I typically like to try medications that have a proven track record and have lots of scientific studies behind them.

 Rinvoq was approved by the Food and Drug Administration (FDA) and released in the summer of 2019.
 However, because the drug is newer, we do not know what the long-term effects of this drug will be.
 That really scared me.